Description of the processing operation

 What personal information do we collect, for what purpose, and through which technical means?

-During the user session on the website https://euandi2019.eui.eu/survey/ee/valijakompass2023, https://euandi2019.eui.eu/survey/en/valijakompass2023 or https://euandi2019.eui.eu/survey/ru/valijakompass2023, the webserver will automatically store information on the date and time of the user session.
+During the user session on the websites https://euandi2019.eui.eu/survey/en/slovensko2023.html, https://euandi2019.eui.eu/survey/en/slovensko2023.html or https://euandi2019.eui.eu/survey/hu/slovensko20233, the webserver will automatically store information on the date and time of the user session.
 No other information, e.g. the browser type used, the operating system, the IP address will be stored at all.
 Further information on the storage of internet log information can be found at: https://www.eui.eu/AboutTheWebsite/Cookies

-The application will also store the answers to the 35 political statements.
+The application will also store the answers to the 39 political statements.
 If the user agrees to participate in the academic research activity, the user will be asked to provide further information about age, sex, educational background and political preferences about parties.
 Also this data will be stored.
-No data will be collected which could enable an identification of the user providing the data.

 Who has access to your information and to whom is it disclosed?